-Both system provide their users with good customisation features.
+Both systems provide their users with good customisation features.
 In both SAP and NetSuite, users can easily add customised user-defined fields and tables to manipulate the face of the database to include only relevant elements, records and standardised headings for their business.

 SAP’s dashboard stands out as it is particularly easy to use, and it has clearly been designed with the user in mind.
 The dashboard can be managed through widgets that you can add or remove exactly to your liking, so you only see what you need, making each dashboard tailored for the individual user.
-For example, an accountant may choose to instantly see outstanding bills, while the CEO can choose to see exactly how his sales team is performing and how much cashflow is available.
-This function is easy to set up and is designed with the end user in mind.
+For example, an accountant may choose to instantly see outstanding bills, while the CEO can choose to see exactly how his sales team is performing and how much cash flow is available.
+This function is easy to set up and is designed with the end-user in mind.

 All in all, it shouldn’t be too complicated to integrate your ERP with valuable features.